AaltoRSE/snakemake-triton-example/README.md

 mamba --version
 ```

-Create a conda environment containing Snakemake and the Slurm executor plugin
+Use `mamba` to create a conda environment containing Snakemake and the Slurm executor plugin

 ```bash
 mamba env create --file snakemake.yml --prefix env/